seanox/seanox-ai-nlp/README.md

 ### Features

 - __Template-Based Text Generation__
-  The module uses YAML-defined templates with Jinja2 syntax to generate controlled natural language from structured input.
-It supports conditional template selection based on input attributes, enabling flexible and context-sensitive generation.
+  Generates controlled content in natural language from structured input using YAML-defined Jinja2 templates.
+Template selection is context-sensitive based on input attributes.

 - __Stochastic Variation__
+  Built-in filters like __random_join__, __random_set__ and
-  Lexical and syntactic diversity is introduced through built-in filters such as __random_join__, __random_set__, and __random_join_phrase__, allowing the generation of semantically varied sentences from identical data structures.
+  __random_join_phrase__ introduce lexical and syntactic diversity from identical data structures.

 - __Domain-Specific Annotation__
-  Entities are annotated using structured markers which facilitates precise extraction and provides fine-grained control over entity types and their placement within the text.
+  Entities are annotated with structured markers for precise extraction and fine-grained control over type and placement.

 - __Rule-Based Span Detection__
-  The module applies regular expressions to identify semantic spans in annotated text, enabling the definition of complex patterns independently of tokenization or linguistic parsing.
+  Uses regular expressions to identify semantic spans in annotated text, independent of tokenization or linguistic parsing.

 - __Interpretation-Free Generation__
-  No semantic interpretation or analysis is performed during generation, ensuring that the output remains deterministic, transparent, and suitable for controlled NLP workflows.
+  No semantic analysis is performed during generation.
+Output remains deterministic, transparent, and suitable for controlled NLP workflows.

 - __Compatibility with NLP Workflows__
-  The output object __SyntheticResult__ includes raw text, annotated text, entity spans with labels and positions, and regex-based semantic spans.
-This structure supports fine-tuning, evaluation, and data augmentation in domain-specific NLP pipelines, including spaCy-style frameworks.
+  The __Synthetic__ object includes raw text, annotated text, entity spans with labels and positions, and regex-based semantic spans.
+Supports fine-tuning, evaluation, and data augmentation in domain-specific NLP pipelines, including spaCy-style frameworks.

 ### Quickstart